TranThanhTuan2509/video2command-v2/README.md

 2. Download the [IIT-V2C dataset](https://sites.google.com/site/iitv2c/), extract the dataset and setup the directory path as `datasets/IIT-V2C`.

-3. For CNN features, two options are provided:
+4. For CNN features, two options are provided:
      - Use the [pre-extracted ResNet50 features](https://drive.google.com/file/d/1Y_YKHB4Bw6MPXj05S36d1G_3rMx73Uv5/view?usp=sharing) provided by the original author.

      - Perform feature extraction yourself.
 Firstly run `avi2frames.py` under folder `experiments/experiment_IIT-V2C` to convert all videos into images.
 Download the [*.pth weights for ResNet50](https://github.com/ruotianluo/pytorch-resnet) converted from Caffe.
 Run `extract_features.py` under folder `experiments/experiment_IIT-V2C` afterwards.

+     - Download the " " for Mask-RCNN pretrained checkpoint.

      - Note that the author's pre-extracted features seem to have a better quality and lead to a possible 1~2% higher metric scores.

-4. To begin training, run `train_iit-v2c.py`.
+5. To begin training, run `train_iit-v2c.py`.
+   - NOTE: You need more than 50GB free space for this process if you choose training from scratch with `IIT-V2C` dataset.

-5. For evaluation, firstly run `evaluate_iit-v2c.py` to generate predictions given all saved checkpoints.
+7. For evaluation, firstly run `evaluate_iit-v2c.py` to generate predictions given all saved checkpoints.
 Run `cocoeval_iit-v2c.py` to calculate scores for the predictions.

 # Contact
 If you have any questions or comments, please send an to 22023506@vnu.edu.vn